 - The cost.

-Before you shell out hundreds of dollars for any alternative treatment, know this: if it was great enough to warrant that much money, the world would already know about it.
+Before you shell out hundreds of dollars for any alternative treatment, know this: if it was great enough to carry such a significant price tag, the world would already know about it.

 - The purity.

 When it comes to alternative and complementary therapies, like supplements, medical foods and essential oils, it is important to know what exactly each pill or vial contains.
 For many of these treatments, there is no definitive regulatory body that manufacturers must answer to.
-Carefully examine the ingredients and manufacturing processes of potential treatments to avoid any issues.”
+Carefully examine the ingredients and manufacturing processes and locations of potential treatments to avoid any issues.

 Applying the Guidelines